ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a new CH_CFG_HARDENING_LEVEL option to RT.
 - NEW: Added a chXXXDispose() function to all objects in NIL.
 - NEW: Added a chXXXDispose() function to all objects in RT.
 - NEW: Added VFS-related commands to the shell, disabled by default.